CONTRACTS AND PURCHASING

 (c)

-No bona fide lienholder's interest shall be forfeited under the provisions of this article if such lienholder establishes that he neither knew nor should have known after a reasonable inquiry that such property was being used or was likely to be used for any act specified in Section 6-13-2, that such use was without his consent, express or implied, and that the lien had been perfected in the manner prescribed by law prior to such seizure.
+No bona fide lienholder's interest shall be forfeited under the provisions of this article if such lienholder establishes that such lienholder neither knew nor should have known after a reasonable inquiry that such property was being used or was likely to be used for any act specified in Section 6-13-2, that such use was without such lienholder's consent, express or implied, and that the lien had been perfected in the manner prescribed by law prior to such seizure.
 The City attorney shall set forth in the petition initiating the forfeiture action the existence of any liens and whether forfeiture of any liens will be sought.
-If forfeiture of a lien is not sought, the lienholder need not appear to preserve his interest.
+If forfeiture of a lien is not sought, the lienholder need not appear to preserve the lienholder's interest.
 If it appears to the satisfaction of the court that a lienholder's interest satisfies the above requirements for exemption, such lienholder's interest shall be preserved by the court by ordering the lienholder's interest to be paid by the City or from such proceeds of the sale as provided in Section 6-13-5.

 Section 6-13-4.
 Authority of Municipal Court.
 The Northglenn Municipal Court shall have authority jurisdiction pursuant to Colo.
 Const. art.
 XX, §6(c) and Northglenn, Colorado, Charter §6.11 to hear civil actions in forfeiture under this article.